A Seventh-day Adventist Organization

 Interventional radiology at LLUMC offers exposure to a wide variety of conditions and procedures.
 Trainees gain expertise in all of the major pillars of VIR, including peripheral arterial disease, complex venous pathology, interventional oncology, trauma intervention, biliary and transplant interventions, lymphatic disorders, etc. A strong, collegial relationship with vascular surgery, coupled with shared responsibilities for the PAD case load, offers our trainees a unique opportunity and excellent training in the treatment of patients with peripheral arterial disease, both clinically and procedurally.

-In addition, we have a very active interventional oncology program that includes chemoembolization, radioembolization, cryoablation and RFA.
+In addition, we have a very active interventional oncology program that includes chemoembolization, radioembolization, cryoablation and RFA/MWA.
 We are also active in therapeutic procedures including uterine fibroid embolization, TIPS, IVC filter placement/retrieval, dialysis access interventions, DVT thrombolysis and thrombectomy, venous angioplasty, stenting, arterial embolization, endoleak embolization, and thoracic duct embolization.
-Nonvascular interventional procedures include, but are not limited to, biopsy and drainage of all major organ systems, hepatobiliary interventions including stone removal and biliary stenting, genitourinary interventions including access for PCNL, stone manipulation, stenting, stricturoplasty and management of leaks, and interventions of the GI tract including percutaneous gastrostomy, gastrojejunostomy, direct jejunostomy, cecostomy and tranesophageal feeding tubes.
+Nonvascular interventional procedures include, but are not limited to, biopsy and drainage throughout the body, hepatobiliary interventions including stone removal and biliary stenting, genitourinary interventions including access for PCNL, stone manipulation, stenting, stricturoplasty and management of leaks, and interventions of the GI tract including percutaneous gastrostomy, gastrojejunostomy, direct jejunostomy, cecostomy and tranesophageal feeding tubes.

 Program Coordinator